SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

 noise is sufficiently small.
 However, `theta=1/2` is not L-stable in the drift term, and thus one can receive more stability (L-stability in the drift term) with `theta=1`, but with a tradeoff of error efficiency in the low noise case.
-In addition, the option `symplectic=true` will turns these methods into an implicit Midpoint extension which is symplectic in distribution but has an accuracy tradeoff.
+In addition, the option `symplectic=true` will turn these methods into an implicit Midpoint extension, which is symplectic in distribution but has an accuracy tradeoff.

-If only an estimation for the expected value of the solution is required, i.e., if one is only interested in an accurate draw from the distribution induced by a given SDE, the use of high weak order solvers is recommended.
+If only an estimate of the expected value of the solution is required, i.e., if one is only interested in an accurate draw from the distribution induced by a given SDE, the use of high weak order solvers is recommended.
 Specifically, `DRI1` is preferred for a high number of Wiener processes.
 The weak stochastic